 - Visit the NYS Office of Mental Health website’s Find a Mental Health Program to help you locate a program near you.

-- Seek crisis intervention if you have bad thoughts.
+- Seek crisis intervention if you have thoughts of self-harm, suicide, or other overwhelming negative emotions.

 If you are in immediate need, please dial 911.